AllieRays/dev-assessment/exercises/000_windows_prerequisites.md

 ## Acquia BLT with DDev for Windows with all Prerequisites as of May 8 2020
+This exercises purpose is to ensure your Windows 10 machine has all of the following prerequisites required to run BLT and DDEV to create a local development environment.

 Required prerequisites
 * Windows 10 build 1909